iarmaanx/React/README.md

 In this project I learnt about Routing.
 I used to the command `npm i react-router-dom` to install React Router DOM.
 We don't use anchor tag in React because that reloads the whole page that makes no sense in React. <br>
 Created a Layout.jsx file which defines the structure of static and dynamic files.
 Used RouterProvider in main.jsx which takes path, element as props.
+Learnt the two ways of creating the Router elements.
+Learnt a very cool thing with urls.
+You can pass anything(it can be text or numbers) in the url and access that in your elements.
+It's very intersting concept while designing user admin pages.